ArnCep/ATSDialFactory/README.md

 ## About

-ATSDialFactory is designed to provide a modern, browser-based workflow for creating watch faces for IDO smartwatches using web technologies without complex installations of Python, C++, or other complex coding language installs.
+ATSDialFactory is designed to provide a modern, browser-based workflow for creating watch faces for IDO smartwatches using web technologies without complex installations of Python, C++, or other complex coding languages.

 The project focuses on compatibility with Actions MCU-based IDO devices while providing a more accessible alternative to traditional watch face creation tools.